 Jerry Lee Lewis (September 29, 1935 – October 28, 2022) was an American pianist, singer, and songwriter.
 Nicknamed "The Killer", he was described as "rock 'n' roll's first great wild man".
 A pioneer of rock and roll and rockabilly music, Lewis made his first recordings in 1952 at Cosimo Matassa's J&M Studio in New Orleans, Louisiana, and early recordings in 1956 at Sun Records in Memphis, Tennessee.
-"Crazy Arms" sold 300,000 copies in the Southern United States, but his 1957 hit "Whole Lotta Shakin' Goin' On" shot Lewis to worldwide fame.
+He later became known for his chart topping country music recordings from the 1960s and 1970s.

 https://en.wikipedia.org/wiki/Jerry_Lee_Lewis